Roibeard-Ruadhan/alcohol-free-ecommerse/TESTING.md

 * As an extra security step, When the user signs up, they are required to verify their email. &check;
 ## Bugs
 ### Fixed Bugs
+##### Bug 1
+* My contact page would not open due to a programmable error for at least a few days.
+Every time I went back to it I would tweet the code a bit & run migrations.
+Nothing seemed to work so I decided to delete the migrations file & run migrations again. when this didn't work decided to delete all migration files in the tree & make migrations again.
+As this did not work I tried deleting the back on from a different angle to make sure all migrations we removed.
+Until I finally tried : python3 manage.py migrate contact zero, thanks to some fine guidance from the Tutor Sean.

+##### Bug 2

 ### Known Bugs